BosEriko/discord-bot/README.md

 ### Running Kuru Anime's Discord Bot yourself

-Before you start working on the bot we need to first install some prerequisites.
+Before we can start working on the bot we need to first install some prerequisites.

-- An editor of your choice or you can use [Visual Studio Code](https://code.visualstudio.com/Download)
+- Text Editor (We recommend [Visual Studio Code](https://code.visualstudio.com/Download) if you're new to programming)
 - [Node.js](https://nodejs.org/en/)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Yarn](https://classic.yarnpkg.com/en/docs/install#mac-stable)

 It's also worth mentioning that if you don't know that much about JavaScript then you will have a hard time working on the bot.
-You still can work on the bot but you'll probably have some problems here and there.
-If you want to know more, here are a few links that [discordjs.guide](https://discordjs.guide/) compiled:
+You can still work on the bot but you'll probably have some problems here and there.
+If you want to know more, here are a few links where you can do that:

 - [CodeCademy's interactive JavaScript course](https://www.codecademy.com/learn/learn-javascript)
 - [Eloquent JavaScript, a free online book](http://eloquentjavascript.net/)